dmenne/FS2020Control/README.md

 [dieter.menne\@menne-biomed.de](mailto:dieter.menne@menne-biomed.de)

+Thanks to @pmb2019 for testing on the Steam platform.

 Getting an overview of the assigned keys for keyboard, mouse, flight stick in Microsoft Flight Simulator 2020 is not easy.
 The local copies of the control settings are stored